DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/dl_classify.rst

-Deep Learing Classification Node
+Deep Learning Classification Node
 ======================================

-The DL Classification Node offers state-of-the-art classification of point clouds using pretrained models.
+The DL Classification Node offers state-of-the-art classification of point clouds using pre-trained models.
 The setup of this node is very similar to DL Segmentation with the only difference being the task at hand.

 .. image:: Images/dl_classify/dl_classify.png